What is an Operating Agreement for an LLC in Colorado?

 Judicial dissolution occurs when an LLC is dissolved through a court order.
 In Colorado, circumstances that may lead to judicial dissolution include:

-- The assets of the LLC are being misused or wasted, causing harm to the members.
+- Assets are being misused or wasted, harming the LLC or its members.

 Significantly, both buy-out provisions and the potential for judicial dissolution represent important tools for resolving conflicts and ensuring the fair treatment of LLC members.
 They underscore the importance of a well-drafted operating agreement that anticipates potential disputes and provides clear mechanisms for resolution, including buy-out options.
 In situations where the internal governance mechanisms fail or are insufficient, judicial dissolution provides a legal recourse to protect the interests of members and creditors.